Ideal Time for a Resident to Look for a New Position

 First, the ideal time to look for your first permanent position after training depends on several reasons.
 You want to start looking before you’ve completed training.
 Most of the time, I would find people will start to think about, all right, where do I want to go?
 What are some opportunities in the areas I’m interested in moving to?

-Then usually right before the last year of training, they start to get serious.
-Most start in July, August, or September of the previous year of training.
+Then usually, right before the last year of training, they start to get serious.
+Most begin in July, August, or September of the previous year of training.
 And that way, they have close to 10 months, something like that, to find the job, negotiate the contract, sign the agreement, prepare to move, and all that stuff.
-I also find that all physicians coming out of training look for jobs for one of three reasons: money, training or lifestyle.
+I also see all physicians coming out of training to look for jobs for one of three reasons: money, training, or lifestyle.

 And then, in return for that, he agreed to move back to the community and start providing care for the hospital.
 The hospital would then forgive that amount they paid over the next five years.
 Thus, he was required to stay there for five years, but it allowed him to have a little extra money during training, which is always lovely since most residents don’t get paid very much.

 And it secured his spot with the hospital he was interested in moving back to so he could be near family.
 It is a rare scenario.
 But if you’re in a situation that’s similar to that, you’re okay.
 I know I want to go to a community and maybe have a relationship with some providers in that area.
 It’s not a terrible idea to reach out to the hospital and say, “I’m from this town,” or maybe, “I have family here, and I want to come here and work for you.
 Is there anything we can do to secure the relationship before getting out of training?”

 Now, the only downside is that if something happens where you cannot move or start with that employer, you will pay back whatever training stipend they paid out.